jason-kerney/blog/_posts/2023/2023-04-07-consent-for-change.md

 ### Why Consent

 [Forbes](https://www.forbes.com/sites/kevinkruse/2012/09/04/why-employee-engagement/?sh=7e1b2ef83aab) references a lot of research showing that when employees are engaged, they are better employees.
 Consent is the first barrier to engagement.
 If we want engagement in our change, we _need_ to start with consent.

+#### They always had the power anyway

+I really want to stress that those you are asking for consent from, always have the power to give or deny you consent.
+They can just ignore, leave, or even sabotage your efforts without explicitly saying no.

+The real reason we seek consent, is to try and make that explicit and known.
+It is to gain understanding of where people stand on the change we are making, and what needs to be done to get a better outcome.
+It is to engage our workforce and motivate them to be the leaders in the areas they have the most knowledge.
+It is related to what David Marquet did in [Turn the Ship Around](https://davidmarquet.com/turn-the-ship-around-book/) when he called everyone together and gave his crew authority.
+By gaining consent in doing the change you automatically grant authority to make it work.

 ### Meaningful Consent